CT075/microskillsys/README.md

+(if you are reading this, this repo is under-construction)

 ![microskillsys exists because cam needed it](microskillsys.png)

 (thanks to Black Mage for the perfect summary of how this project came to be!)